Charisma-Mannheim/gc-ims-tools/README.md

 ims.Dataset
 ```

-When the import could not be resolved, check if you are using the right enviroment.
+When the import fails, check if you are using the right environment.